 Pupils will be encouraged to use a wide range of materials and refine their skills, producing artworks that are relevant and personal to them in individual projects, projects that are reflective of their experiences, identities, cultures and aspirations.
 By working in this way, pupils will improve their practical and theoretical skills and develop into conscientious young artists.

 - Knowledge and understanding.

-- Contextual understanding of artists.

 - Skills.

-- Creatively responding to set titles and themes.
+- Titles.

-- Art, craft, and design.
+- Art, craft and design.

 - Fine art.

+- Graphic communication.

+- Textile design.

 - Three-dimensional design.

 - Photography.

 - Progression.

 - Portfolio non-examination assessment (60% of the course). - Externally set assignment 10 hours supervised time (40% of the course).